chibiboba/JS-202/My Notes/Lesson 2 Notes.md

 ## What are containers

 - **Containers** are `block` elements such as a `header` that contain one ore more elements.
 The master container (the outermost) is the `body`; every other element belongs to a container.
+  - The container will take up the entire space on a line.

 - We sometimes use the term **parent** to refer to a container, and use **child** to describe an element contained within a container.
 These relationship terms also let us talk about grandparents, ancestors, descendants, siblings, cousins, etc..
 - ChatGPT: In HTML, a **container** is a type of **parent** element that has **child** elements nested within it, and is used to used to group related content together.
   - Container elements do not have any inherent styling or layout, but are used to create a logical structure for the content and make it easier to apply styling and layout rules to the group of elements as a whole.